nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list students attending the relevant Studio session
-2. AcademyDirectory shows a list of students attending the relevant Studio session
+2. Academy Directory shows a list of students attending the relevant Studio session
 3. User requests to update the attendance of the student in the relevant Studio session
-4. AcademyDirectory updates the student's attendance for the relevant Studio session
+4. Academy Directory updates the student's attendance for the relevant Studio session

     Use case ends.